Graphic Designer Resume Examples & Templates [2026]

 - Packaging Design – Designed the packaging for a bedding set for the Haymarket department store.
 In essence, creating a new design as part of their rebranding project.
 In this case, the project implemented new branding alongside an eye-catching design.

-Graphic Designer Resume Template for MS Word, Pages
+Graphic Designer Resume Template (MS Word)

-Graphic designer resume 150040
+Graphic designer resume template – 150040

-Graphic designer cover letter 150040
+Graphic designer cover letter template – 150040

 Download it here →